-Together, with our Dove family, Dove Men+Care and Baby Dove, we are committed to providing ongoing care and support to frontline healthcare workers in our community as the pandemic continues.
+Together, with our Dove family, Dove Men+Care and Baby Dove, we committed to providing ongoing care and support to frontline healthcare workers in our community throughout the pandemic.

-Globally, Unilever – the owner of Dove, will contribute £88 million to help the fight against the pandemic through donations of soap, sanitiser, bleach and food.
-This includes:
+Globally, Unilever – the owner of Dove, contributed £88 million to help the fight against the pandemic through a number of initiatives including:

 - £44 million worth of product donations, including soap, sanitiser, bleach and food, to the COVID Action Platform of the World Economic Forum, who are supporting global health organisations and agencies with their emergency response.